nuxt-modules/i18n/docs/content/en/browser-language-detection.md

   detectBrowserLanguage: {
     useCookie: true,
     cookieKey: 'i18n_redirected',
-    onlyOnRoot: true,  // recommended
+    redirectOn: 'root',  // recommended
   }
 }]
 ```

 <alert type="info">

-For better SEO, it's recommended to set `onlyOnRoot` to `true`.
+For better SEO, it's recommended to set `redirectOn` to `root`.
 With it set, the language detection is only attempted when the user visits the root path (`/`) of the site.
 This allows crawlers to access the requested page rather than being redirected away based on detected locale.
 It also allows linking to pages in specific locales.

 </alert>